lmBored/Awesome-JBI010/README.md

 ### Semantic error

 A semantic error is when a programmer misunderstands how the programming language works and writes code that doesn’t make sense in the context of the language’s rules.
 The code may be syntactically correct, but it violates the rules or “semantics” of the language.

+Summary, semantic error occurs when the program does not do what we intended it to do.

 For example, trying to add a string to an integer in Python would be a semantic error because it’s not allowed by the language’s rules.
 Those are some examples of semantic errors: